ACPBench Hard: Unrestrained Reasoning about Action, Change, and Planning: Experiments

-Looking at the landmarks task, among the smaller models, the best performing is Granite 34B.
+Looking at \textbf{the landmarks task}, among the smaller models, the best performing is Granite 34B.
 It gives quite uniform answers.
 Most of its correct answers are in the ferry domain, where it correctly identifies the ferry location as a landmark.
 In logistics, it recognizes a package need to be in the truck in the goal city before it can be delivered.
 The best performing large language model GPT-4o achieves 29\% accuracy, producing a diverse set of answers.
 In ferry, it sometimes correctly identifies ferry being empty as a landmark, sometimes the need for a car to be onboard, and sometimes a ferry location was identified as a landmark.
 In logistics, trucks or packages at particular locations were identified as landmarks.
 In grid, it was more uniform, reporting in most cases holding a key as a landmark.
-In goldminer, all correctly identified landmarks were some location being clear.
+In goldminer, all correctly identified landmarks were some locations being clear.
 The best performing reasoning model o1-preview achieves 56\% accuracy.
 It correctly reports twice in satellite and 6 times in swap the absence of non-trivial landmarks.
 The model that is best at recognizing that is o1 mini, with 3 cases in visitall, 4 cases in satellite, 5 in swap, and once in alfworld.
 The only other model that can identify such cases is Mixtral 8x22B, with 3 cases in visitall.

-The justification task is among the few tasks where the best among the language models is not GPT-4o, but DeepSeek V3.
-In fact, it performs much better than even the reasoning models.
+The \textbf{justification task} is among the few tasks where the best among the language models is not GPT-4o, but DeepSeek V3, which performs better than even the reasoning models.
 The second best performer is Llama 3.1 405B.
-Interestingly, in multiple cases, the Llama model produces a valid plan, which is shorter than the given plan, but not its subsequence, and therefore not a correct answer.
-In some cases, the Llama model produced a valid plan that changes the order of the given plan actions.
-The aim of the justification task, however, is not to produce a valid plan, but to recognize unnecessary actions on a sequence.
+Interestingly, in multiple cases, Llama produces a valid plan, which is shorter than the given plan, but not its subsequence, and hence not a correct answer.
+In some cases, Llama produced a valid plan that changes the order of the given plan actions.
+Note, the aim of the justification task is not to produce a valid plan, but to recognize unnecessary actions on a sequence.